haade-administrator/haade.fr/_products/en/2023-03-14-recessed-box-blm-special home automation copy 2.md

 ---
 guid: 2150
 layout: product
-title: "BLM - RECESSING BOX FOR MICROMODULE (DEVICE VERSION)"
+title: "BLM - RECESSING BOX FOR MICROMODULE"
 date: "2023-03-14 15:01"
 description: "This recessed box will allow you to optimize the wiring and installation of your micromodules."
 categories: [Shop, Accessories]